-A prevalent issue in non-compete litigation is whether a company’s non-compete agreement is enforceable to protect a company’s customer, patient, or client goodwill.
-In certain sitations, a company’s goodwill qualifies as a legitimate business interest under Section 542.335, Florida’s non-compete statute.
-“Florida statutory law (as a matter of public policy) does not allow a party…
+Under Florida law, non-compete agreements are enforceable to protect a company’s customer, patient, or client goodwill.
+In business litigation, a business’ goodwill qualifies as a legitimate business interest under Section 542.335, Florida’s non-compete statute.
+“Florida statutory law (as a matter of public policy) does not allow a party to enforce a restrictive covenant unless it…

 Continue reading ›Articles Posted in Non-Compete Agreements